 When to Use a PCRX

 Decouplers are a vital element of most CP systems, providing numerous benefits to their users including blocking the flow of DC current to ground, AC voltage mitigation, over-voltage protection, safety grounding and AC fault current and lightning impulse protection.
-For over 30 years, Dairyland has been providing the industry with leading decoupler technology in the form of the globally used SSD and PCR.
+For 40 years, Dairyland has been providing the industry with leading decoupler technology in the form of the globally used SSD and PCR.

 In some circumstances however, site conditions and other factors, along with traditional decouplers like the SSD and PCR, contribute a capacitive effect to interrupted surveys, which can lead to inaccurate readings and frustration for users.
-Dairyland has previously discussed solutions to these challenges, including adjustments to the instant off cycle times or disconnection of the decouplers using the Isolation Switch.
-The PCRX introduces new sophisticated camouflage technology that addresses these challenges without requiring disconnection or other time consuming methods of remediation.
+Dairyland has previously discussed solutions to these challenges, including adjustments to the instant-off cycle times or disconnection of the decouplers using the Isolation Switch.
+The PCRX introduces new sophisticated camouflage technology that addresses these challenges without requiring disconnection or other time-consuming methods of remediation.

 The capacitance effect that can lead to inaccurate interrupted surveys can be challenging to predict as it involves a variety of factors and site conditions.
 While Dairyland has done extensive research using internal and external experts, there is not an easy one-size-fits-all answer.
 However, general guidance in the selection of the decoupler is given below.